Small Business + Startups

 Currently a pilot program in partnership with the Center for the Future of Arizona, DemocraSeed trains students on city and tribal youth councils to utilize design thinking to develop innovative programs aimed at increasing civic engagement.
 Equipped with these tools and knowledge, students will be empowered to create and pilot financially sustainable peer-to-peer civic engagement interventions.

 Poder is a 5-week entrepreneurship program offered at no cost to Maricopa Community College students by Arizona State University, supported by grant funding from the Cisco corporate advised fund at Silicon Valley Community Foundation.
-Any student enrolled on any Maricopa Community College is eligible to apply.
+Students enrolled at any Maricopa Community College is eligible to apply.

 The Verizon Innovative Learning Design Thinking Program brings digital tools and hands-on learning opportunities to youth in underserved schools and communities.
 Through the design thinking program, ASU and the Verizon Foundation train high school educators to teach design thinking, innovation, entrepreneurship and STEM skills by collaborating with community partners to solve real-world challenges through mobile app development.